Alternate Monk

 • You can use your Dexterity, in place of Strength, for the attack and damage rolls or your Martial Arts attacks.

-• When you take the Attack action on your turn and make a Martial Arts attack, you can use your bonus action on that same turn to make a single unarmed strike attack.
+• Whenever you take the Attack action and make at least one Martial Arts attack, you can use your bonus action

 Some styles of Martial Arts make use of exotic weapons like nunchaku (clubs), kamas (sickles), or sai (daggers).